 The chapter covers topics such as Human Excretory System, Urine Formation, Function of the Tubules, Mechanism of Concentration of the Filtrate, Regulation of Kidney Function, Micturition, Role of other Organs in Excretion, Disorders of the Excretory System and more.

 Movement is one of the significant features of living beings.
 Animals and plants exhibit a wide range of movements.
 Such voluntary movements are called locomotion.
 Walking, running, climbing, flying, and swimming are all forms of locomotory movement.
 Locomotory structures need not be different from those affecting other types of movements.
 Methods of locomotion performed by animals vary with their habitats and the demand of the situation.
 Locomotion is required for a variety of reasons such as finding food, shelter, mate, suitable breeding grounds, favourable climatic conditions or to escape from predators.

 Chapter 21: Neural Control and Coordination

 Coordination is the process through which two or more organs interact and complement the functions of one another.
-In our body the neural system and the endocrine system jointly coordinate and integrate all the activities of the organs so that they function in a synchronised fashion.
-In this chapter, you will learn about the neural system of human, mechanisms of neural coordination like transmission of nerve impulse, impulse conduction across a synapse and the physiology of reflex action.
+In our body, the neural system and the endocrine system jointly coordinate and integrate all the activities of the organs so that they function in a synchronised fashion.
+In this chapter, we will learn about the neural system of human, mechanisms of neural coordination like transmission of nerve impulse, impulse conduction across a synapse and the physiology of reflex action.